 It won’t be long before you discover that swell of euphoria that goes hand-in-hand with flying solo.
-But in the meantime, you may benefit from starting in a town that’s relatively small and welcoming.
+But in the meantime, try picking a small, friendly town for your first trip.

 Here are five friendly towns that do exactly that (and Flash Pack runs trips to all of them, so you can start with us before continuing on alone)…